lee-lindley/github_blog/_posts/2022-10-09-antijoins_with_or.md

 # Conclusion

-When dealing with *OR* join conditions, there is only so much the optimizer can do.
-When you are getting an unacceptable plan for a query with *OR*s in the join conditions, consider how you might be able to rewrite the query with two joins, one for each of the *OR*s.
+When dealing with *OR* join conditions (*IN* lists are *OR* conditions too), there is only so much the optimizer can do.
+When you are getting an unacceptable plan for a query with *OR*s in the join conditions, or especially anti-join conditions, consider how you might be able to rewrite the query with two joins, one for each of the *OR*s.